poppyclark/ridethereef/_posts/2020-10-04-reef-safe-suncreams-brands.md

 >
 > So, of course we don’t use any ingredients that could hurt any of them.
 >
 > Sun Bum used a font called 'AKI LINES' which was originally Designed by Akihiko Seki in 1970.
-They used the shape and design but made the yellow font solid instead of lines.
+They used the shape and design but made the yellow font thin and solid instead of large with lines in the shape (almost 3D).

 ![Sun Bum suncream full range](../uploads/sunbum-2.jpg)